-- Arrays sizes are not fixed; an Array may increase in size by 1 when an operation assign to an index not more than 1 larger than the current size. - Array constructors using {} are not part of the standard. - DateAndTime asSeconds does not print fractional seconds. - ▶ Integer >> asInteger truncates rather than rounds. - ▶ The Fixed point literal syntax with 'p' is not part of the standard.
+- GemStone Array sizes are not fixed; an Array may increase in size by 1 when an operation assign to an index not more than 1 larger than the current size. - GemStone Array constructors using {} are not part of the standard. - ▶ Integer >> asInteger truncates rather than rounds. - ▶ The Fixed point literal syntax with 'p' is not part of the standard.